OmerAwan445/Yelp_Backend_To_Practice_Prisma/README.md

 A Backend Project to Practice better Backend Architecture using technologies like Node, Express and Prisma with PostgreSql.

-**What I Learnt:**
+**What is Focused in this Practice Project:**

- - Proper Architecture (3 layered) of the node and typescript with Prisma.
+ - To make proper architecture (3 layered) of the node and typescript with Prisma.
- - Set Environment Variables professionally with separate Dev and Production env.
+ - To set Environment Variables professionally with separate Dev and Production env.
- -  Proper Handling of Errors.
+ - To handle Errors Professionaly using OOP.